pinoniq/nodejs-api-project/README.md

 7. profit

 ## Local development
-Get a mongo up and running somwhere.
+Get a mongo up and running somewhere.

 e.g. use docker:
 * `docker run -d -p 27017:27017 mongo:3.6`

+The hot-reload server doesn't work yet due to it running on a different port.
+I was to lazy to add environment variables for the host-endpoint.
+Mostly in app/src/Voter/index.js

+Feel free to add it however!